Split-Community/split_support_tools/python_admin_api_tool/README.md

 ```

 ## Caching
-- To reduce API calls and improve response time, the script caches split definitions and segments definitions on the first run if there is no cache data, other data will be cached on the first use.
+- To reduce API calls and improve response time, the script caches feature flag definitions and segments definitions on the first run if there is no cache data, other data will be cached on the first use.

-- If you make changes to your Splits, it's recommended that you update the cache using the "Update Cache" option.
+- If you make changes to your feature flags, it's recommended that you update the cache using the "Update Cache" option.

 ## Usage:
-- The menu is straight forward with the options.
+- The menu is straightforward with the options.
 There are 5 choices: Search, List, Export, Operations, and Update Cache.

 - The Search options are: